 United States has a total of 19,924 km of coastline.
 In Libya, that number is 1,770 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Ministry of Finance.
+The statistics above were calculated using the following data sources: The World Factbook, Ministry of Finance, Internal Revenue Service.